dinomite/dinomite.github.io/source/_posts/2009-12-25-using-the-shell-right.markdown

 ## Prompt

 There are numerous articles about pimping out your shell's prompt, many include previous command exit codes, the time, the current energy of the LHC, and the price of the S&P 500.
-I have a web browser, so I don't need all that information—I only put in my prompt things that are pertinent to the task at hand.
+I have a web browser, so I don't need all that informationâ€”I only put in my prompt things that are pertinent to the task at hand.
 The things that make up my prompt are a bit complicated, so I build it in stages.
 First, since I work on a lot of different machines, I always have the hostname in my prompt.
 To make it easy to tell which machine I'm on, I assign colors to the systems that I use most often:

 <pre class="brush: bash; gutter: false">
 HOSTNAME=`hostname|sed -e 's/\..*$//'`